- Comprehensive Home Inspection

 The EPA has classified Radon exposure zones into 3 categories, zone 1, zone 2 and zone 3, with zone 1 having the highest risk of exposure.
 So, don’t put yourself, your family and your employees at the risk of exposure to this unhealthy and dangerous gas.
 Call us now and get your home inspected ASAP!

-Mold is an organic growth in the building, the main cause of mold presence in a building is moisture.
-Therefore, at NextDay Inspect we provide both services:
+Mold is organic growth in the building, moisture is the main cause of mold presence in a building.
+Therefore, at NextDay Inspect we provide both services; moisture evaluation and mold detection:

 This constitutes a visual site evaluation of the areas you suspect of mold or moisture.
 Using a moisture meter and infrared camera, the inspector can help identify active leaks or areas with the potential for water intrusion.
 We will provide recommendations on how to correct these high-risk areas and help you decide if mold sampling would be beneficial at this time.